 Test Plugin and Theme Updates Without Breaking Your Live Site!

 Here at SiteLock, we often tell site owners about how keeping your site updated is one of the most basic security practices you can and should adopt.
-Earlier this year we talked about using a staging site for WordPress updates, and how it can help ensure your site updates don’t break your live site.
-In today’s post, we’re going to cover a few ways to create a staging site so you can make those changes without the terror that comes with pushing the update button and possibly breaking Live!
+Earlier this year we talked about using a WordPress staging site for updates, and how it can help ensure your site updates don’t break your live site.
+In today’s post, we’re going to cover a few ways to create a WordPress staging site so you can make those changes without the terror that comes with pushing the update button and possibly breaking Live!

-A staging site is basically a direct replica of your live website: same content, same plugins, same theme – except it’s a private version that only you have access to.
+A WordPress staging site is basically a direct replica of your live website: same content, same plugins, same theme – except it’s a private version that only you have access to.
 What are the benefits to this?
 Having a replica of your site allows you to run core, theme and plugin updates THERE, first, to make sure that nothing breaks.
 As someone who has pushed that update button many times and ended up with something on the site breaking – or even a complete white screen of death – I have learned that doing these updates on your live site is a BAD idea.
 And that’s where the staging site comes in!

-There’s lots of ways to set up a staging site – from one-click simple, to a complex developer setup.
+There’s lots of ways to set up a WordPress staging site – from one-click simple, to a complex developer setup.
 We’re going to take a look at the 3 typical ways, pros and cons of each, so you can find the setup that works for you, no matter your technical level.

 Even still, once you’ve made changes on your staging site, it still won’t affect your live site directly until you make those changes live.

 There are three main ways to get your changes from your staging site, to your live site:

 All three solutions have their pros and cons, and are considerations you need to take when choosing how you are going to run your staging site workflow.
 In each of the services I discuss today, I also mention the updating process that works with them.
 Now onto the contenders!